ruby-next/ruby-next/README.md

 The following _rule of thumb_ is recommended when choosing between refinements and monkey-patches:

 - Use refinements for libraries development (to avoid conflicts with others code)
-- Using core extensions could be considered for application development (no need to think about `using RubyNext`); this approach could potentially lead to conflicts with dependendices (if these dependencies are not using refinements 🙂)
+- Using core extensions could be considered for application development (no need to think about `using RubyNext`); this approach could potentially lead to conflicts with dependencies (if these dependencies are not using refinements 🙂)
 - Use core extensions if refinements are not supported by your platform

 [**The list of supported APIs.**][features_core]